Ukraine reaffirms desire to join NATO after envoy comments | DW | 14.02.2022

 Their comments come after Ukraine's ambassador to the UK, Vadym Prystaiko, told the BBC his country might be willing to drop its ambition to join NATO to avert war.

-"We are flexible trying to find the best way out, if we have to go to some serious, some concession, that is something we might do, that's for sure," Prystaiko told Radio 5.
+"We are flexible trying to find the best way out," Prystaiko told Radio 5.
+"If we have to go through some serious — I don't know — concessions, that is something we might do, that's for sure."

-Zelenskyy's spokesman, Sergii Nykyforov, walked back the comments saying the Constitution makes the country's ambitions clear.
+Zelenskyy's spokesman, Sergii Nykyforov, walked back the comments saying the constitution makes the Ukraine's ambitions clear.

-Ukraine's ambassador Vadym Prystaiko (r) clarified earlier remarks about Kyiv possibly dropping a bid for NATO membership
+Ukraine's ambassador Vadym Prystaiko (right) has clarified earlier remarks about Kyiv possibly dropping its NATO bid

 Ambassador Prystaiko later "clarified" his statement saying the country is not dropping plans to become a NATO member.